ramighazzawi2002/Daily-Habit-Tracker/readme.md

      ```
    - Run the following command:
      ```bash
-     npm start
+     npm run dev
      ```

-3. Open your browser and navigate to `http://localhost:3000` to start using the Daily Habit Tracker.
+3. Open your browser and navigate to `http://localhost:5173` to start using the Daily Habit Tracker.

 ## Contributing